Below are some of the outreach events that our lab has participated in over the years.

 Summer Health Academy for Research Exploration (SHARE)

-I helped mentor gifted high school students from under served communities on what it's like working in a scientific lab.
-My student, Jordan, learned how to segment the individual bones from the skull of an iguana and reconstruct them as 3D models and 3D printouts.
+Our lab participated in NYITCOM-AR's SHARE program.
+Here, we mentored a gifted high school student from the surrounding community on what it's like working in a scientific lab.
+Our student, Jordan, learned how to digitally separate the individual bones in the skull of an iguana and he then reconstructed those bones as 3D models that were later printed

 2018